 - Turquoise jewelry (ideally from the Artist’s Walk!)

 - Georgia O’Keefe prints, photographs, postcards, and other paraphernalia (<— The gift shop at the Georgia O’Keefe Museum is best for this.)

 - Native American textiles + rugs

 - Locally-made pottery

 - Latino art

-- “Biscochitos” aka pine nut cookies (ideally at the Santa Fe Farmers Market!)
+- “Biscochitos” and/or pine nut cookies (ideally at the Santa Fe Farmers Market!)

 - Pinones, aka local pine nuts

 - Blue corn pancake mix (<— I love the Blue Corn Pancake Mix by Santa Fe Culinaria.
 It’s the best!)

 - Bronze statuary if you’re an art collector (<– Go to Canyon Road for this.)